-The study is powered to detect a standardised difference of 0.26 in the KDQoL 36 total score between groups over 6-months, adjusting for baseline KDQoL 36 total score with correlation coefficient of 0.78.
-To achieve 90% power and a type I error rate of 5%, 252 participants are required.
-Assuming an overall attrition rate of 15%, and 25% non-adherence with INHD in the intervention group, the targeted number of randomisations is 350 (150 to control arm, 200 to intervention arm).
-This will ensure adequate power for both the intention to treat and per protocol analyses.
+The study is powered to detect a standardised difference of 0.26 in the KDQoL 36 total score between groups over 6-months (measured at 1, 3 and 6 months), adjusting for baseline KDQoL 36 total score with correlation coefficient of 0.725.
+To achieve 90% power and a type I error rate of 5%, 216 participants are required.
+This allows for an overall attrition rate of 15% across both arms (for death and transplantation).